White Mountains USA - Bed and Breakfast in the White Mountains

 Lifestyle of the twenties and thirties

-I can not get enough of the many stylish men's and women's hats from the Twenties and Thirties, which are distributed throughout the house as a decoration together with elegant lamps, country sampler embroidery, books worth reading, tasteful vases and glass bowls in which genuine Floral arrangements and a mountain of sweets tempt the guest to make use of them in passing.
-Apropos, self serve: Kimberly shows us a fridge in the basement on our tour of the Inn, which is full of drinks of all kinds, where the guests can serve themselves for free.
-If you have brought any leftovers from your lunch picnic, you can keep them in the adjoining guest fridge.
-This New Hampshire White Mountains Bed and Breakfast caters to all guests' needs and is organized in such a way that you can not help but feel comfortable here.
+I can't get enough of the many chic women's and men's hats from the twenties and thirties, which are distributed throughout the house as decorations, along with elegant lamps, country sampler embroidery, books worth reading, tasteful vases and glass bowls that contain real ones Flower arrangements and a mountain of sweets - Werther's Echte, by the way - tempt the guest to help themselves while walking by.
+Speaking of serving yourself: On our tour of the Inn, Kimberly shows us a refrigerator in the basement that is filled to the brim with all kinds of drinks that guests can use for free.
+Those who have brought leftovers from their lunch picnic can keep them in the guest fridge next to it.
+At the Adair Inn in the White Mountains USA, all of the guests' needs are thought of and organized in such a way that there is no other way than to feel comfortable here.

 Baths for Wellness Lovers